denisw160/InternetOfThingsRepository/thinger-monitor/README.md

 ## Run as systemd service

 The client can also be operated as a system service.
-Just use the scripts install.sh or uninstall.sh.
+Just use the scripts `install.sh` or `uninstall.sh`.

 For setup a local server for Thinger.io add the servername iot.thinger.io in your DNS server or in `/etc/hosts`.